 Some guidelines for setting the question papers are as, six questions to be set each of 20 marks, out of these, question number 1 will be compulsory and it will carry questions covering each module.
-From remaining questions any three questions to be attempted by students.
-Minimum 80% syllabus should be covered in question papers of end semester examination.
+From remaining questions any three questions to be attempted by student.

-Subject Code Subject Name Credits ILO2021 Project Management 03
+Subject Code Subject Name Credits ETIE2011 Project Management 03